Michael Swango: Early life

 Michael Swango was born in Tacoma, Washington and raised in Quincy, Illinois, the middle child of Muriel and John Virgil Swango.
 Swango's father was a career United States Army officer who served in the Vietnam War, was listed in Who's Who in Government 1972–1973, and became an alcoholic.
 Upon his return from Vietnam, John Swango became depressed and he and his wife Muriel divorced.
-Growing up, Swango saw little of his father and as a result, was closer to his mother.
+Growing up, Swango saw little of his father, and as a result, was closer to his mother.
 He was valedictorian of his 1972 Quincy Catholic Boys High School class.
 During high school, he played clarinet in the band.

 Swango served in the Marine Corps, graduating from recruit training at Marine Corps Recruit Depot, San Diego.
 He received an honorable discharge in 1980.
 He saw no action overseas during his service, but his training in the Marines left him with a commitment to physical exercise.
-When not studying, he was frequently seen jogging or performing calisthenics on the Quincy University campus, and he was known to perform pushups as a form of self-punishment when criticized by instructors.
+When not studying, he was frequently seen jogging or performing calisthenics on the Quincy University campus and he was known to perform pushups as a form of self-punishment when criticized by instructors.
 Swango graduated from Quincy summa cum laude and was given the American Chemical Society Award.
 Following his graduation, Swango went to medical school at Southern Illinois University School of Medicine (SIU).

 Swango displayed troubling behavior during his time at SIU.
 Although he was a brilliant student, he preferred to work as an ambulance attendant rather than concentrate on his studies.
 A fascination with dying patients was observed during this time.
 Barely noticed at the time, many of Swango's assigned patients ended up "coding", or suffering life-threatening emergencies, with at least five of them dying.

 Swango's lackadaisical approach to his studies caught up with him a month before he was due to graduate, when it was discovered that he had faked checkups during his OB/GYN rotation.
-Some of his fellow students had suspected he had been faking checkups as early as his second year, but this was the first time he had been caught red-handed.
+Some of his fellow students had suspected he had been faking checkups as early as his second year, but this was the first time he had been caught.
 He was nearly expelled, but was allowed to remain when one member of the committee voted to give him a second chance.
 At the time, a unanimous vote was required for a student to be dismissed.
 Even earlier, several students and faculty members had raised concerns about Swango's competence to practice medicine.
 Eventually, the school allowed him to graduate one year after his entering classmates, on condition that he repeat the OB/GYN rotation and complete several assignments in other specialties.